Villadoz: History

-In 1933 the industry came to Villadoz, thanks to the railway network Zaragoza - Caminreal administered by the company "Ways of Iron of the North".
+In 1933, industry arrived in Villadoz through the railway network Zaragoza - Caminreal, which was administered by the company "Ways of Iron of the North".
 To half of the above-mentioned century there were unified the railway Spanish companies and it happened to form a part of Renfe, in addition the line extended up to Teruel.
-At the end of the decade of 1990 the line extended for both ends towards Valencia and Huesca.
-On the Spanish Civil war there exists information of which there was an attempt on the railroad, which there were a few executions in the railway bridge of five republicans of Santa Cruz de Noguera.
-Also four Falangists of the village were killed.
+In the late 1990s, the line was extended in both directions towards Valencia and Huesca, respectively.
+During the Spanish Civil War, there is some information to indicate that there was an attempt on the railroad, and five republicans of Santa Cruz de Noguera were executed on the railway bridge.
+Four Falangists from the village were killed as well.

-The 21st century is a time of modernization, in the year 2006 was reformed the tower múdejar of the parochial church of Santiago Apostle and the peiron of the Virgin of Carmen.
-In the year 2008 there was created the A-23 (Mudejar Highway), there was constructed the new railway alighting-place and the municipal park.
+The village was modernized in the 21st century.
+In 2006, the múdejar tower of the parochial church of Santiago Apostle and the peiron of the Virgin of Carmen underwent reconstruction.
+In 2008, the A-23 (Mudejar Highway) was built, and a new railway alighting-place and a municipal park were also constructed.